C191068/Ali_Khatami_Solidity07/README.md

 Figure24:After we click the ```Add to wallet``` button the metamask window will pop up asking for confirmartion whwther to add 40 link token or not

 ![f31](https://user-images.githubusercontent.com/89090776/235697715-4522808d-77cd-48ca-ac00-2eb6e584dafd.jpg)
-Figure25: at last 40 link token gets added to our account
+Figure25: at last 40 link token gets added to our account <br>

+Now as we have link or Oracle gas, we are going to send our APi consumer contract<br>